Pista de Chía is a very intense drive in the Pyrenees

-Pista de Chía is a very challenging high mountrain road located in the province of Huesca, Aragon, Spain.
+Pista de Chía is the name of a very challenging high mountain road located in the province of Huesca, Aragon, Spain.
 The journey offers stunning views.